 If you clear a check box, and click Apply, then the setting associated with the check box is cleared and removed from the profile.

-3 From the Global driver settings list, click to select the setting you want you want to modify.
+3 From the Settings list, click to select the setting you want you want to modify.